-Heather Donovan, Instructor
+Heather Donovan, Horse Tales Instructor

 Heather has been a life long lover of both horses and literacy.
 She believes that when the two are combined they can create a fun yet meaningful experience.
 When she is not teaching or riding, she is likely hiking with her dogs.

-Audrey Kung, Instructor
+Audrey Kung, Riding & City to Saddle Instructor

 Audrey is a licensed Massachusetts riding instructor as well as a PATH Certified Therapeutic Riding Instructor (CTRI).
 She is also working towards her Equine Specialist in Mental Health and Learning (ESMHL) and Advanced Therapeutic Riding Instructor certifications from PATH.
 Audrey's teaching style encompasses her keen curiosity to constantly learn and try to understand the "what," "why," and "how" of things.
 She is always eager to learn something new from her students.

 We believe and treat our horses and other animals as our partners.
-The benefits of spending time with these incredible beings cannot be overstated and we are luck to have them in our lives.
+The benefits of spending time with these incredible beings cannot be overstated and we are lucky to have them in our lives.

 Horse SenseAbility is located at: